-- Your Resource Group has 1 Virtual Network
+- Your Resource Group has one virtual network

-- You have 2 subnets within that Virtual Network
+- You have two subnets within that virtual network

 - You have a new storage account

 Having verified all this, you can continue to play around with your template and deploy additional resources, or simply exit the lab.
-The solution video also shows you how easily save off an ARM template for development in an IDE or other tooling.
+The solution video also shows you how easily save an ARM template for development in an IDE or other tools.

 Build another environment with a virtual machine in each subnet.